true-async/php-true-async-rfc/basic.md

 However, if the exception handler throws another exception, the exception propagation algorithm will continue.

-#### onExit
+#### onCompletion

-The `onExit` method allows defining a callback function that will be invoked when a coroutine or scope completes.
+The `onCompletion` method allows defining a callback function that will be invoked when a coroutine or scope completes.
 This method can be considered a direct analog of `defer` in Go.

 ```php